matthiasgoergens/git-snap-fs/codex_spec.md

 Remove nodes: `RwLock<HashMap<u64, Node>>,` from `GitSnapFs`.
 We can look up everything in gix on demand.

 Remove parent tracking from Node and in general: let fuse tell the kernel to handle that.
+Use EXPORT_SUPPORT for that.
+See https://github.com/cloud-hypervisor/fuse-backend-rs/blob/e5e12aee4942cf8680599ad18800a862b0a590fc/src/abi/fuse_abi_linux.rs#L119 We can check for the options we need to set there, that make our performance better or implementation simpler.